Internal Medicine Residency

 Step 2 Test Results

-Step 2 test results must be submitted no later than March 1, 2021.
+Step 2 test results must be submitted in ERAS no later than March 1, 2021.
 As Step 2 CS and CK results are required to receive a Massachusetts medical license, this due date is to ensure test results are available on Match Day so the licensing process can begin as soon as possible.

 Letters of Recommendation